Why the Drum Set?

 Before jazz, marches performed by military brass bands were the rage and John Philip Sousa was “The March King”.
 One of his most famous marches is “The Stars and Stripes Forever”.
 A signature of the march is heavy quarter note beats on the bass drum.
 This is still how popular dance music is played today.

 The main difference, however, is the backbeat (heavy 2 & 4 on the snare).
 In marches, the snare is played on the upbeats, like a polka.
 This was far too uncool for jazz musicians.
-The backbeat has its origins in black gospel music, with choir members clapping on 2 & 4.
-Since most jazz musicians grew up in church, they brought that backbeat with them to the southern honkey-tonks where they played.
+The backbeat has its origins in southern baptist gospel music, with choir members clapping and playing tambourine on 2 & 4.
+Since most jazz musicians grew up playing in church, they brought that backbeat with them to the southern honkey-tonks.

-Use of the hi hat and ride cymbal has it’s roots in African drumming.
+The way we play the hi hat and ride cymbal has it’s roots in African drumming.
 They serve the same role as a shekere, or “shaker”.
-They’re the thread that holds the rhythms of the other instruments together.
+They’re the thread that holds the rhythms of the band together.
+The use of triplets in jazz is an adaptation of 6/8 Africian rhythms.

 So there you go.
 European and Chinese instruments played with a combination of marching band and African rhythms.
 Next, we’ll discuss some tips and tricks to solid timekeeping.